wiringGpio/wiringGpioExtensions/README.md

 -   ...

 To use the library with Raspberry Pi, build with `make CONFIG=Release`, and install with `sudo make CONFIG=Release install`.
-Add `-lwiringGpioExtensions -lwiringPi -lpthread` to your linker settings.
+In your program, `#include <wiringGpioExtensions.h>` and add `-lwiringGpioExtensions -lwiringPi -lpthread` to your linker settings.

 To use with NVIDIA Jetson, build with `make CONFIG=ReleaseJet`, and install with `sudo make CONFIG=ReleaseJet install`.
-Add `-lwiringGpioExtensions -lwiringJet -lpthread` to your linker settings.
+In your program, `#include <wiringGpioExtensions.h>` and add `-lwiringGpioExtensions -lwiringJet -lpthread` to your linker settings.